 Academic Career and Research Areas

-Professor Cremers conducts research on mathematical image processing and pattern recognition.
-The objective of this research is to improve the ability of machines to analyze and interpret image data.
-His research focuses on convex optimization methods, partial differential equations, graph theory algorithms and statistical inference.
-Professor Cremers is a co-editor of the International Journal of Computer Vision, IEEE Transactions on Pattern Recognition and Machine Intelligence and the SIAM Journal of Imaging Sciences.
+Prof. Cremers conducts research in the fields of image processing, machine learning and robotics.
+The aim of this research is to teach machines how to analyze and interpret image data.
+The methodological focus of his research is on convex optimization, statistical learning and neural networks.
+Prof. Cremers is/was co-editor of the International Journal of Computer Vision, IEEE Trans. on Pattern Recognition and Machine Intelligence and SIAM Journal of Imaging Sciences and President of the European Computer Vision Association.

-After studying physics and mathematics at Heidelberg University, Indiana State and Stony Brook, Professor Cremers was awarded a doctorate in computer science in 2002 at the University of Mannheim.
-Following this, he worked as a postdoctoral researcher at UCLA.
-In 2004, he joined Siemens Corporate Research (Princeton) as a member of staff.
-In 2005, he accepted an appointment to a professorship at the University of Bonn.
-Professor Cremers has been Full Professor of Computer Vision and Artificial Intelligence at TUM since 2009.
+After studying physics and mathematics at the Universities of Heidelberg, Indiana State and Stony Brook, Prof. Cremers received his doctorate in computer science from the University of Mannheim in 2002.
+He then worked as a postdoctoral researcher at UCLA and from 2004 as a member of staff at Siemens Corporate Research (Princeton).
+In 2005, he accepted an appointment at the University of Bonn.
+Prof. Cremers has been a full professor of image processing and artificial intelligence at TUM since 2009.
+Prof. Cremers is Director of the Munich Center for Machine Learning, the Munich Data Science Institute and ELLIS Munich.
+He is a member of the Bavarian Academy of Sciences and Humanities.

 Awards